qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

 The connection is then used to perform the *RMI call* and is freed afterwards.
 If no exception occurred, the connection is marked as
 *reusable* before it is freed, which causes the connection to be cached for later calls.
 If another call is dispatched (within the cache interval for *RMI connections*) the *RMI client* will find the cached connection and reuse it for the call.
-This is closely related to the *stream corruption prevention* discussed above, as *stream corruptions* make a stream not reusable.
+This is closely related to the *stream corruption prevention* discussed above, as *stream corruptions* make a stream *not reusable*.

 The behavior described above is also true for multiple threads operating on the same ``RemoteObject``.
-When two threads call a method on the same ``RemoteObject`` in parallel, they will both use a separate *TCP connection* and create a new thread on the server side.
+When two threads call a method on the same ``RemoteObject`` in parallel, they will both use a separate *TCP connection* and create new threads on the server side.
 If the corresponding method calls don't cause the connections to be in a corrupted state, they will be cached and reused for later calls that are requested within the caching interval.
 This makes the implementation of multi threaded guessing easy, as the *RMI runtime* handles most of the complicated stuff.

 To get an optimal distribution of tasks that is independent of the number of *bound names*, *rmg v3.3.0* divides the method candidates obtained from the wordlists into as many parts as threads are available.
-For each *bound name* - *wordlist* combination, one task is created and executed within a thread pool.
-Or, to put it another way: *rmg v3.3.0* distributes guessing in ``n * t`` tasks, where ``n`` is the number of *bound names* and ``t`` is the number of threads.
+For each *bound name* - *wordlist part* combination, one task is created and executed within a thread pool.
+Or, to put it another way: *rmg v3.3.0* distributes guessing in ``n * t`` tasks, where ``n`` is the number of *bound names* and ``t`` is the number of available threads.
 These tasks are executed in a thread pool with ``t`` worker threads.

 ### Conclusion